lm-sys/lm-sys.github.io/blog/2024-07-25-sglang-llama3.md

 We benchmark both offline and online use cases:

-- **Offline:** We send 2K to 3K requests at once, measuring output throughput (tokens/second), defined as the number of output tokens divided by the total duration.
-We test synthetic datasets derived from the ShareGPT dataset.
-For example, I-512-O-1024 indicates a dataset with an average input of 512 tokens and an average output of 1024 tokens.
-The five tested datasets are: Dataset 1: I-243-O-770, Dataset 2: I-295-O-770, Dataset 3: I-243-O-386, Dataset 4: I-295-O-386, Dataset 5: I-221-O-201.
+- **Offline:** We send 1K to 6K requests at once, measuring output throughput (tokens/second), defined as the number of output tokens divided by the total duration.
+The tested datasets include several synthetic datasets and the ShareGPT dataset.
+We use Input-512-Output-1024 to indicate a dataset where the input lengths are sampled from a uniform distribution [1, 512] and the output lengths from [1, 1024].
 - **Online:** We send requests at rates ranging from 1 to 16 requests per second (RPS), measuring the median end-to-end latency.
-We use the synthetic dataset I-292-O-579.
+We use the synthetic dataset Input-1024-Output-1024.

-We use vLLM 0.5.2 with default arguments and TensorRT-LLM with the recommended arguments and tuned batch sizes.
+We use vLLM 0.5.2 with default arguments and TensorRT-LLM v0.10.0 with the recommended arguments and tuned batch sizes.
 The prefix cache is turned off for all engines.
 The purpose is to benchmark the base performance without any additional features, such as speculative decoding or caching.
-We use OpenAI-compatible APIs to benchmark SGLang and vLLM, and the Triton interface for TensorRT-LLM.
+OpenAI-compatible APIs are used to benchmark SGLang and vLLM, and the Triton interface for TensorRT-LLM.

-More details and reproducible scripts are provided in Appendix A. For each model, we will first present the offline results and then present the online results.
+More details and reproducible scripts are provided in Appendix A. For each model, we will first present the offline results and then the online results.

-<span style="color: red;"> Update (2024-07-25 8 PM PST) </span>: The dataset descriptions above are accurate but differ from the initial version of this blog post.
-We identified some issues in our synthetic data generation pipeline, so we corrected the dataset description to reflect the actual tested datasets.
-The comparison is still fair because all engines are benchmarked under the same conditions.
-The issues caused our benchmark to cover only the normal ShareGPT dataset distribution but miss long prompt cases.
-We are working on obtaining more benchmark results for longer prompts.
-However, we expect the speedup of SGLang to be less significant for long prompts since it primarily accelerates the decoding phase.
+<span style="color: red;">Update (2024-07-26 4 AM PST):</span> We noticed some issues in our original synthetic data generation pipeline, which primarily generated short inputs, making the dataset description in the first version of this blog post inaccurate.
+In the current version, we have fixed these issues and introduced more dataset configurations to cover both long and short inputs.

 ## Llama-8B on 1 x A100 (bf16)

-Starting with the small model Llama-8B, the figure below shows the maximum output throughput each engine can achieve in offline settings across five different datasets.
-Both TensorRT-LLM and SGLang can achieve a throughput of approximately 4000 tokens per second, while vLLM falls behind.
+Starting with the small model Llama-8B, the figure below shows the maximum output throughput each engine can achieve in offline settings across six different datasets.
+Both TensorRT-LLM and SGLang can achieve an excellent throughput of up to 5000 tokens per second on a dataset with short inputs, while vLLM lags behind.

 <img src="/images/blog/sglang_llama3/8b_throughput.svg" style="display: flex; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 70%;"></img>